 Does Chocolate Really Contain Caffeine?
 Amount & Effects From Dark, Milk & White Chocolate

 High-quality chocolate, like dark chocolate, has been shown to have a number of health benefits.
-Not only is it high in antioxidants and low in excess sugars (compared to other types of chocolate), but it has even been linked to improved heart health.
+Not only is it high in antioxidants1 and low in excess sugars (compared to other types of chocolate), but it has even been linked to improved heart health2.
 But does it actually contain caffeine, and if so, what are the potential effects?

 Is there caffeine in chocolate?